What is extension of candidature?

 Student visa holders

 If your student visa will expire before you expect to complete your degree, or if you have any questions in relation to your visa, visit international student.

 Before your thesis submission

-- Six months prior to thesis submission you must present your completion seminar.
+- Within the six months prior to thesis submission you must present your completion seminar.

 - Two months prior you will need to complete the intention to submit online form so that the nomination of examiners can be arranged.